bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 ### Light-touched (Celestial)

 Those that are born in areas or to parents touched heavily by astral influence, especially the clergy serving various Ascendant powers, are born with a measure of the light of the Astral.
-Light is not good; the angels are known as avengers and dispensers of justice as much as mercy.
+Light is not good--the angels are known as avengers and dispensers of justice as much as mercy.

 Every light-touched has a stigma, a sign that sets them apart and makes them visible as light-touched.
 While it can be hidden, it often flares and becomes most visible when they experience strong emotions.
 This might be a visible halo, hair that sheds sparks of light, eyes that glow from within, or a birthmark of wings...that expands into luminous wings of pure energy.